 - local rules permit legal forms to be neatly handwritten in blue or black ink

-- all persons in pro per must have his or her papers reviewed by the Family Law Facilitator before filing or presenting papers to the Judge
+- all persons in pro per with family law or domestic violence matters are strongly encouraged to have his or her papers reviewed by the Family Law Facilitator before filing or presenting papers to the Judge

 - in presenting your case you are expected to comply with the same legal procedures, evidence rules, and standards of practice as attorneys

 All documents submitted to the court clerk for filing must also be provided to the other party; this is called "service of process".
 You are responsible for having someone over the age of 18 and not a party to the case, serve a copy of all documents on the other party.

 Self-help books are available at your local library, law library, or book store.
 For family law or domestic violence matters you may also obtain further information on completing your paperwork, service and filing through the Family Law Facilitator's office.
 Always bring with you copies of your prior court orders and related documentation to support your case.